LSO Discovery

 Pre-Concert Activities

 Arrive early to take part in free craft and musical activities in the foyers ahead of the concert.
-Further details will be announced closer to the concert.
+Further details below.

 Please note that we are no longer able to offer a crèche facility for younger siblings at this concert.